 1) Safety first!

 Find a good cover – staying inside a building, a car or any other object that can protect from a direct impact is the best.
-I strongly advice against photographing a lightning in an open area, especially if there is water, tall trees or structures nearby.
+I strongly advise against photographing a lightning in an open area, especially if there is water, tall trees or structures nearby.
 Stand at least 50 feet away from water and tall trees/buildings.

 2) Prepare your equipment

 If you want a very good picture of a lightning, a DSLR with a tripod is almost a must.
 If you have a point and shoot, make sure that your camera can be set to manual control for shutter speed and aperture.
-Some people get lucky by taking a good picture of a lightning hand-held, but I strongly advice to use a tripod instead.
+Some people get lucky by taking a good picture of a lightning hand-held, but I strongly advise to use a tripod instead.
 Depending on the amount of ambient light, you will have to use long shutter speeds between 3 to 30 seconds and any potential shake will negatively impact the sharpness of the image.
 Any lens would work, but wide angle and zoom lenses work the best, since you can fit more and at the same time have the flexibility to change the focal length and target a specific area.

 3) Find a lightning storm and a good spot

-Finding a lightning storm is typically not a problem – lightnings happen everywhere and depending on the time of the year, might even happen as often as every day.
+Finding a lightning storm is typically not a problem – storms happen everywhere and depending on the time of the year, might even happen as often as every day.
 What’s hard, is finding a good spot to take a picture of a lightning.
 Sometimes it is not very practical to scout for a good location in the middle of a lightning storm, so try to find a spot close to you that would give the best view of the sky and a relatively good foreground/background that would look good.
 Again, make sure that you pick a safe spot from which you can take your picture.
 I suggest protecting your camera against rain drops by putting a piece of cloth or a plastic bag on it, covering both the camera and your lens.

 4) Set up your camera and tripod